freedomofpress/securedrop/docs/development/getting_started.rst

 #.
 VirtualBox_
 #.
 Ansible_.

 There are several ways to install Ansible on a Mac.
-We recommend setting up a virtual environment to install Ansible since we are currently using Ansible 1.8.4:
+We recommend installing it to a virtual environment using ``virtualenvwrapper`` and ``pip``, so as not to install the older version we use system-wide.
+The following commands assume your default Python is the Python2 that ships with macOS.
+If you are using a different version, the path to ``virtualenvwrapper.sh`` will differ.
+Running ``pip show virtualenvwrapper`` should help you find it.

 .. code:: sh

-    pip install virtualenvwrapper
+    sudo easy_install pip # if you don't already have pip pip install -U virtualenvwrapper
-    mkvirtualenv -p python2.7 securedrop
+    source /usr/local/bin/virtualenvwrapper.sh
-    pip install ansible==1.8.4
+    mkvirtualenv -p python2 securedrop

-.. note:: If you install ``virtualenvwrapper`` and get a ``mkvirtualenv:
+    pip install -U ansible==1.8.4

-          command not found`` error, make sure
+.. note:: You'll want to add the command to source ``virtualenvwrapper.sh``
-          ``source /usr/local/bin/virtualenvwrapper.sh`` is in your ``~/.bashrc``.
+          to your ``~/.bashrc`` (or whatever your default shell configuration file is) so that the command-line utilities ``virtualenvwrapper`` provides are automatically available in the future.

 .. _Vagrant: http://www.vagrantup.com/downloads.html
 .. _VirtualBox: https://www.virtualbox.org/wiki/Downloads